Traditional Lands of Treaty 6 First Nations and the homelands of the Métis Nation of Alberta Region 4.

 A compassionate community of free religious thought, inviting all people to rest, grow, and serve the world.

-Winter Solstice is Thursday, December 21st, and we are planning a special evening at Westwood starting at 7:00pm!
+Winter Solstice is Saturday, December 21st, and we are planning a special evening at Westwood starting at 7:00pm!

 Event volunteers, including singers & musicians, do NOT need a ticket.
 We have already counted you in the numbers.